Diana Karenne

-Diana Karenne (born Leucadia Konstantia; 1888 – 14 October 1940) was a Polish film actress and director.
+Diana Karenne (born Dina Rabinovich; 4 July 1889 – 14 October 1940) was a Polish film actress and director.

 She appeared in more than 40 films between 1916 and 1940.
 In 1917, she opened her film production company in Milan.
 Injured in a World War II Allied bombing raid on Aachen (Aix-la-Chapelle) in July 1940, after three months in a coma, she died in October of the same year without having regained consciousness.